Kertajati International Airport: Development

-The airport currently features a single runway with the apron capable of accommodating 22 aircraft.
-In April 2019, work extending the runway to 3000 metres was completed, and wide bodies such as Boeing 747s have landed.
+The airport features a single runway with the apron capable of accommodating 22 aircraft.
+In April 2019, work extending the runway to 3,000 metres was completed, and wide bodies such as Boeing 747s have landed.

+On 11 July 2023, Indonesian President Joko Widodo announced that Husein Sastranegara Airport will be retired and all commercial flights will be moved to Kertajati starting October 2023 when it is fully operational.
+However, as of December 2024, the airport continues to serve some commercial flights.

 Terminal

 Initially, the terminal area was 121000 m2 and included two concourses with domestic and international gates, handling 11 million passengers a year.
 As construction proceeds, the terminal was to expand to 209,151 m2, with a passenger capacity of 30 million passengers per year by 2019, with plenty of space left over for phase II expansion.
 Citilink was the first airline to obtain permission to fly the Kertajati-Juanda route, starting in June 2018 and using an Airbus A320 aircraft.